 (EnviroNews California) — A serial killer of wild burros is on the loose in California’s Mojave Desert and a $58,500 reward has been offered up for information leading to the donkey shooter’s identity and whereabouts.
 42 of the beloved creatures have been gunned down since May in the scorching heat of the Mojave near the Nevada border.

-Wild donkeys (Equus asinus) have been federally protected for nearly 50 years under the Wild Free-Roaming Horses and Burros Act of 1971 — another piece of environmental legislation signed into law by then-Republican President Richard Nixon.
+Wild donkeys (Equus asinus) have been federally protected for nearly 50 years under the Wild Free-Roaming Horses and Burros Act of 1971 — another piece of environmental legislation signed into law by Republican President Richard Nixon.
 Any person who harms or kills one could be punished with up to a $2,000 fine and one year in prison per count, meaning Mojave’s ass assassin could face up to 42 years in prison and an $84,000 fine if apprehended.

 The Washington Post called the burro murders an “attack on the very spirit of the American West,” and reported that the events comprise the “largest massacre of its kind on public land managed by the U.S. Bureau of Land Management in California.”